- Cacomantis pallidus

 Open forests and woodlands, as well as cleared and cultivated open country.

-Diet includes hairy caterpillars, other insects and their larvae.
+Their diet consists of hairy caterpillars, other insects and their larvae.
 Prey is spotted from low perch and is pounced on, usually on the ground.
 Some insects are taken from foliage.

-It uses other birds' nests, the female replacing one of the host eggs with her own.
+They use other birds' nests, the female replacing one of the host eggs with her own.

 Call is a loud, ascending whistle too-too-too.